Recall: 10K Sippy Cups Apparently Contain Lead

 About 10,500 toddler sippy cups have been recalled due to a risk of lead poisoning.
 Green Sprouts says its 6-ounce Stainless Steel Sippy Cup, Sip & Straw Cup, and 8-ounce Stainless Steel Straw Bottle are affected by the recall, NPR reports.
 The bottom of the base can break off on those products, exposing a solder dot containing lead, and the Consumer Product Safety Commission has received seven reports of just that happening.
 No reports of harm have come in, however.
 Lead is a toxic metal, dangerous to all ages but especially children, and especially if ingested, the Washington Post reports.

 "Testing of this component was omitted by the CPSC-approved third party lab because this part of the product is inaccessible under normal use," the company says in a statement.
 "As we approach the redesign of these products, whose benefits for keeping drinks cold safely have made them a popular choice for parents, we will ensure that lead is not used as a soldering material."
 The CPSC says anyone who owns an affected product should contact Green Sprouts for a refund; see full information on the recall here.
 Last week, Bentex recalled children's Disney-themed clothing sets due to lead used in the textile ink.
 Info on that recall is here.
-(Read more product recall stories.)
+(More product recall stories.)

 Get the news faster.